Bridging Symbolic Control and Neural Reasoning in LLM Agents: The Structured Cognitive Loop

 PositiveArtificial Intelligence

-- A new architecture called Structured Cognitive Loop (SCL) has been introduced to address fundamental issues in large language model agents, such as entangled reasoning and memory volatility.
-SCL separates cognition into five distinct phases: Retrieval, Cognition, Control, Action, and Memory, while employing Soft Symbolic Control to enhance explainability and controllability.
-Empirical tests show SCL achieves zero policy violations and maintains decision traceability.
+- The introduction of the Structured Cognitive Loop (SCL) addresses critical architectural challenges faced by large language model (LLM) agents, such as entangled reasoning and memory volatility.
+SCL modularizes cognition into five distinct phases: Retrieval, Cognition, Control, Action, and Memory, enhancing the explainability and controllability of LLMs through Soft Symbolic Control.

 — via World Pulse Now AI Editorial System